Voldemond/Student-Enrollment-Form/README.md

 Requirements:-
 To run the Student Form project, you need the following:

-Web browser (Chrome, Firefox, Safari, etc.)
+Web browser (Chrome, Firefox, Safari, etc)
 Internet connection to access the required libraries and JsonPowerDB